 June 8–September 3

 This retrospective celebrates the 100th anniversary of White’s birth with a display of more than 80 drawings, paintings, prints, and photographs that span his career, from the 1930s through his death in 1979.
-Emerging from the Harlem Renaissance, White captured African-American history and culture through a realist figurative style, connecting past artistic traditions to present ones via his signature warped-looking subjects.
+Associated with the Harlem Renaissance, White captured African-American history and culture through a realist figurative style, connecting past artistic traditions to present ones via his signature warped-looking subjects.
 (His work has been influential for many artists working today—one of his most notable students was Kerry James Marshall.)
-After its run in the Windy City, the exhibition, which includes White’s tableaux related to the Great Depression, the Great Migration, the Black Power movement, and more, will travel to the Museum of Modern Art in New York and the Museum of Contemporary Art, Los Angeles. —Grace Halio
+After its run in the Windy City, the exhibition, which includes White’s tableaux related to the Great Depression, the Great Migration, the Black Power movement, and more, will travel to the Museum of Modern Art in New York and the Los Angeles County Museum of Art. —Grace Halio

 “Baselitz: Six Decades”

 This show will feature over 100 works from the six-decade career of Georg Baselitz, who celebrated his 80th birthday earlier this year.
 Influenced by movements like Informalism and Abstract Expressionism, Baselitz first garnered international attention in the 1970s with his upside-down paintings, which were widely considered some of the most important examples of the Neo-Expressionist movement.
 The Hirshhorn exhibition, which will showcase works never before seen in the U.S., chronicles each phase of Baselitz’s career, starting with his work from the late 1950s and closing out with more recent pieces. —Claire Selvin

 New Museum, New York